raspberrychris/cryptotravellers/content/blog/blockchain-domains-the-future-of-web-domain-ownership.md

 date = 2021-05-05T23:00:00Z
 description = ""
 draft = true
-image = ""
+image = "/uploads/blockchain-domains-explained.png"
-tags = ["NFTs", "Blockchain Domains"] title = "Blockchain Domains: The Future of Web Domain Ownership" toc = true url = "blockchain-domains-explained"
+tags = ["NFTs", "Blockchain Domains"] title = "Blockchain Domains: The Future of Web Domain Ownership?" toc = true url = "blockchain-domains-explained"

 +++
 **Blockchain domains can be used to build websites that are resistant to censorship.
-Traditional domain assets like Google Domains or GoDaddy, which store information on your behalf in their data centres, can be taken down by court orders and company bureaucracy.
-The blockchain is controlled directly by yourself, so it's impossible for a third party to take it from you - no matter what.**
+Traditional domain assets like Google Domains or GoDaddy, which store information on your behalf in their data centres, can be taken down by court orders and company bureaucracy.**

+> **A blockchain domain is controlled directly by yourself, so it's impossible for a third party to take it from you - no matter what.**

 The blockchain domain is a decentralised, peer-to-peer network that allows users to register and transfer their domains without involvement of a third party.